ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 GFDLgrid Settings
 ---------------------

-The following parameters must be set if using the "GFDLgrid" method to generate a regional grid (i.e., when ``GRID_GEN_METHOD="GFDLgrid"``).
+The following parameters must be set if using the "GFDLgrid" method to generate a regional grid (i.e., when ``GRID_GEN_METHOD: "GFDLgrid"``).
 Note that the regional grid is defined with respect to a "parent" global cubed-sphere grid.
 Thus, all the parameters for a global cubed-sphere grid must be specified even though the model equations are integrated only on the regional grid.
 Tile 6 has arbitrarily been chosen as the tile to use to orient the global parent grid on the sphere (Earth).
 For convenience, the regional grid is denoted as "tile 7" even though it is embedded within tile 6 (i.e., it doesn't extend beyond the boundary of tile 6).
 Its exact location within tile 6 is determined by specifying the starting and ending i- and j-indices of the regional grid on tile 6, where ``i`` is the grid index in the x direction and ``j`` is the grid index in the y direction.
 All of this information is set in the variables below.

 ``GFDLgrid_LON_T6_CTR``: (Default: "")
    Longitude of the center of tile 6 (in degrees).